RonyAbecidan/Anagrams/README.md

 - Today, I will go to the supemakret because I need a copmuter for my romo
 - I am watching a moive from my cra

-### Output : Proposition of corrections for the sentences
+**Sentence** : 'Today, I will go to the supemakret because I need a copmuter for my romo'

-Sentence : 'Today, I will go to the supemakret because I need a copmuter for my romo'
+`Output` :  I find errors, I think the correct answer is :

-#### I find errors, I think the correct answer is :
+> Today, I will go to the supermarket because I need a computer for my room

-#### 'Today, I will go to the supermarket because I need a computer for my room'
+**Sentence** : 'I am watching a moive from my cra'

-Sentence : 'I am watching a moive from my cra'
+Output` :  I find errors, I think the correct answer is :

-#### I find errors, I think the correct answer is :
+> I am watching a movie from my car

-#### 'I am watching a movie from my car'
+- If there is more than one proposition of correction, we will print all the proposed words separated by a '/'

-If there is more than one proposition of correction, we will print all the proposed words separated by a '/'
+This last problem is not coming from any website, I imagined it considering the previous two ones.

-# All the above problems have been solved, you can test it, following the instructions in the OPENME notebook.
+**All the above problems have been solved, you can test it, following the instructions in the OPENME notebook**